 I saw in your listing that you’re looking for a highly organized administrative assistant who has excellent multitasking and time management skills.
 Based on my experience as a TA managing classes of over 100 students, where I organized course materials, graded papers and exams, and tracked grades and assignments, I believe that I am a good fit for this position.
 I’d love the opportunity to work at my alma mater and help students apply to programs that further their academic and professional prospects.

-- Religion or politics.
-Unless directly related to the position, these are two topics that have the potential to do more harm than good.
+- Religion or politics: Leave personal politics out of your job interview.
+Unless directly related to the position, these topics can do more harm than good.

 Additional interview resources